 4.)
 Fear of driving exposure sessions with Dr. April in the car helping you cope while coaching you as you gradually face your fear.

-*We have an extremely high success rate at The April Center with our Cognitive-Behavioral Therapy approach - the only proven form of treatment for fear of driving and all other forms of anxiety.
+*We have an extremely high success rate at The April Center in Los Angeles with our Cognitive-Behavioral Therapy approach - the only proven form of treatment for fear of driving and all other forms of anxiety.
 (Click here for some of our success stories. )

 *Driving anxiety does not go away on its own and the more you avoid driving, the more long-lasting and severe your fear can become.
 Fear of driving is treatable with cbt therapy at The April Center!